Home

 Imagine Yourself

-Ice walk anyone?
-If you enjoy hiking and would like a first hand experience on a glacier, consider discovering Athabasca Glacier with a professional guide in Jasper National Park.
+If you enjoy hiking and would like a first hand experience on a glacier, consider discovering Athabasca Glacier with a professional guide on your visit to the Icefields Parkway in Jasper National Park.
+Following your ice walk you can find out more about glaciers at the Glacier Discovery Centre, located across from the Columbia Icefield.

 Having lived here in the mountains for most of my adult life, I have met a variety of people with some fascinating pastimes.
 Peter Lemieux of Ice Walks is one of these people.